See Danielle Brooks’ Fabulous Fringe Moment At The 2024 Producers Guild Awards

 Danielle Brooks and her fabulous fringe moment lives rent-free in our heads.

 A fabulous blue and white ombre shawl brought matching drama to the look.
-Danielle wore her fur across her shoulders in pictures, playing with the accessory to bring fliry flair to her pics.
+Danielle wore her fur across her shoulders in pictures, playing with the accessory to bring flirty flair to her pics.

 Styled by Jennifer Austin, Danielle completed her look with silver, diamond, and rhinestone jewelry, soft, romantic curls, and popping purple eye shadow.
 Rebekah Aladdin slayed Danielle’s makeup.